 The Fabia is essentially a Volkswagen Polo underneath, so it benefits from VW’s build quality and reliability.
 It's cheap to run too, with a good offering of both petrol and diesel engines and a slick DSG automatic gearbox available too.
 Both the hatchback and estate versions offer excellent practicality as well.

 See the latest prices for used Skoda Fabia models on our sister site Buyacar.

 Whichever you choose, though, it comes highly recommended for its style, practicality and driver appeal, although it's worth bearing in mind that all three are strict four-seaters.
-Volkswagen Group doesn't offer the most generous warranty in the business, but the Mii, up!, Citigo family have all proven reliable since their 2011 debut.
+Volkswagen Group doesn't offer the most generous warranty in the business, but all three cars have all proven reliable since their 2011 debut.
 They’re simple cars without much to go wrong.

 See the latest prices for used Volkswagen up! models on our sister site Buyacar.

 The SEAT Ibiza combines some Spanish flair with the sturdy underpinnings of the Volkswagen Polo, and offers quite a lot of equipment and space - especially on the used market.
 The SE Technology includes must-have kit like DAB radio and air con, plus niceties like sat nav and metallic paint.
 FR trim adds sporty looks, while Xcellence brings even more kit such as keyless entry and adaptive cruise control.

 The boot is among the biggest in the class at 355 litres (just 25 litres short of bigger cars like the VW Golf), while the big-selling 1.0-litre engine is peppy and economical.
 We’d recommend going for the turbocharged 94bhp or 113bhp versions because the 79bhp MPI engine can feel underpowered.
 SEAT Approved cars come with extra peace of mind thanks to 12 months’ warranty and roadside assistance.